Anemia can occur when red blood cells are broken down too rapidly, too much blood is lost, or the bone marrow does not produce enough red blood cells.

 Red blood cells are broken down too rapidly (a process called hemolysis).

-A lot of blood is taken from premature newborns for blood tests.
+A lot of blood is taken after birth for blood tests.

 Too much blood is lost during labor or delivery.